-You can check on the payment status of a United States Postal Service money order in person, online or by phone, mail or email.
+You may be wondering whether not a money order you sent was cashed.
+Fortunately, you can check on the payment status of a United States Postal Service money order in person, online or by phone, mail or email.
 Online and phone inquiries provide instant verification and are free.
 However, you must pay a processing fee when submitting inquiries in person or by mail, and it usually takes a few weeks for these requests to be processed.

 Go to the Money Order Inquiry System page on the USPS website.
 Select "6401 Inquiry" and enter the money order's serial number in the field underneath.
 Typically, domestic money orders are 11-digits long and international money orders are 10-digits long.
 Click the "Go" button.
 The status of the money order, including whether it has been cashed, will appear on the next screen.

 Use the Phone Inquiry System

 Call USPS at (866) 974-2733 to check the payment status.
 The automated system will ask whether you are a customer or an employee.
 State "Customer."
 It will then ask what it can assist you with.
 State "Money Order Inquiry" and enter the money order's serial number using your phone's keypad.
 Since you no longer have the money order in your possession, you can obtain the serial number from the purchase receipt.
 If you don't have the receipt, call the U.S. Postal Inspection Service at (877) 876-2455 to obtain it.